When Are ‘The Bachelor’ Hometown Dates, Who Are Nick’s Final Four Girls?

 Although it’s clear that Nick and Corinne have sexual chemistry, her motives on the show have been questioned by many of the other girls.
 Is she really there to find true love with Nick?
 He is 12 years older than Corinne and even fans have been puzzled as to why he has kept her around for so long.

 Twitter will be buzzing when Nick visits the girls in their hotel room, cancels the rose ceremony, and sends Kristina home.
 Although he doesn’t give her a rose, Kristina’s elimination leaves Nick with four girls, including Corinne.
-Yes, the girl who took her top off on a group date and enticed Nick to lick whipped cream off of her chest during a cocktail party scores a hometown date.
+Yes, the girl who took her top off on a group date and enticed Nick to lick whipped cream off of her chest during a cocktail party.

 Next week, Nick will travel to Texas (Rachel), Florida (Corinne), Arkansas (Raven), and Canada (Vanessa) and meet the girls’ families during the hometown dates episode (February 20).
 According to Reality Steve, all four girls will then go to New York City for the rose ceremony.